franzbu/EnhancedSpaces.spoon/README.md

 ### Manual Moving and Positioning

 To make moving windows easier than the usual clicking on the title bar (which you are still free to do), hold `modifier1` or `modifier2` down, position your cursor in any area within the window, click the left mouse button, and drag the window.
 If a window is dragged up to 10 percent of its width (left and right borders of screen) or its height (bottom border) outside the screen borders, it will automatically snap back within the borders of the screen.
 If the window is dragged beyond this 10-percent-limit, things are getting interesting because then window management with automatic resizing and positioning comes into play.

-Note: Due to Hammerspoon's dealing with filter subscriptions, there is a delay of roughly one second after moving a window until the new coordinates of the window have been registered.
-This is fine as long as you do not switch to a different mSpace within this admittedly small timeframe.
-However, in case you are bothered by it, there is a workaround in the section 'Increased Responsiveness' below.

 ### Automatic Resizing and Positioning - Mouse, Trackpad